 Shift your Sales Focus

 One of the easiest ways to make more money is often overlooked: getting your current customers to buy more of your products and/or services.
 Shifting your sales focus to your current customers rather than attracting new customers makes excellent economic sense because your current customers are already converted prospects.
 They know your company and your products and are easier to sell to.

 If you want to increase sales to existing customers, though, you have to make sure you treat them right.

 Do you have talented, marketable people working for you?
 Maybe you could sub-contract them to other businesses.
 For instance, if you have exceptional managers, you could hire them out to other enterprises to run exercises in team-building and management skills.
 From an employee perspective, working for another business can be advantageous in that it allows them to gain valuable experience in a different organization.

 Another twist on this idea is to lend out employees to avoid having to lay them off, loaning employees to another company for a set period of time and then getting them back when you need them (an arrangement to be made by contract only.)

 Add Value-added Services or Products

 Including value-added services or products is another great business move.
 Some examples are a carpet cleaner selling bottles of spot remover, a store selling kitchenware offering cooking lessons, or a financial services firm offering a seminar on investment strategies during tough economic times.
-Another example includes a farm offering a delivery service (for a fee) for the produce it sells.
+Another example includes a farm offering delivery service (for a fee) for the products it sells.
 These are all examples of adding value-added products that customers and clients might be willing to pay money for.

 Make more money by examining your products and services and brainstorming additional services or products that your customers might be interested in.
 Then choose the one you think will make the most money for your business and test it.